Expanding the COG-UK research portfolio to increase impact from genome data

 Six complementary projects focus on the emergence of SARS-CoV-2 variants.

-Several projects will link complex datasets with a view to therapeutics for SARS-CoV-2 or the next pandemic.
+One project will link complex datasets with a view to therapeutics for SARS-CoV-2 or the next pandemic.

 In laboratories just beginning SARS-CoV-2 genome sequencing, tools to support QC could have considerable utility.